How To Use QuickBooks

 A third option I didn't discuss above is using the navigation bar.
 You can also go to 'Expenses' on the left-hand menu and select 'Expenses' from the drop down menu selection.
 Click 'New Transaction', then, depending on the type of expense, choose 'Bill' if you will pay the bill later, 'Expense' if you are paying on your debit card or credit card now, or 'Cheque' (Check) if you are writing a cheque (check) now.
 Fill in the payee, payment account, date, amount, and categorize the expense.
 Click 'Save and Close' to record the expense.

-It's my preference that you use 'Expense' when paying by debit card and keep 'Cheque' strictly for issuing cheques.
+It's my preference to use 'Expense' when paying by debit card and keep 'Cheque' strictly for issuing cheques.
 However, when you use the Pay Bills function to book an electronic funds payment, QBO posts it a 'Cheque'.

-It is also my preference that you never use the 'uncategorized asset' option QBO sometimes suggests when you are in the bank feeds.
+It is also my preference that you NEVER (yes I'm talking loudly!) use the 'uncategorized asset' option QBO sometimes suggests when you are in the bank feeds.
 It is better, if you don't have a clue how to categorize a transaction (perhaps it unusual or complex), to book these to 'uncategorized expense' where your accountant can deal with them at year-end.

 Audit Ready Tip - If you want audit ready books, make sure you complete the Supplier information.
 QBO lets you add Supplier's on the fly which just creates the name.
 Be sure to go back and fill in the address, email, and phone contact information as well as the GST/HST registration number.